mdomke/concourse-email-resource/README.md

 * `subject`: A path to the file holding the email subject.
 * `body`: A path to the file holding the email body.

+The `subject` will be prepended with the build-id in the form "Build #XX" and the `body` will have a link to the build appended.